FFFFFFFANG1/Check_it_Twice/README.md

+# Check it Twice
   A light-weight, system-level program to against screenshot malware in Windows